Vincenz Müller: Nazi Germany

 After Hitler's appointment as chancellor on 30 January 1933, Müller served from 1933 to 1935 as head of the construction of the mobilization system in the General Staff of the Military District Command VII, in Munich.
 His top superior was Lieutenant General Wilhelm Adam.
 He then worked until 1937 as head of the mobilization in German General Staff of the army.
 After visiting the Wehrmacht Academy, Müller served from 1938 to 1940 as First General Staff Officer (Ia) of Army Group 2, in Kassel.
-During this time he was promoted to Colonel.
+During this time he was promoted to colonel.

 During this period, he is known to have had some contact with the conservative anti-Nazi resistance in the army through Erwin von Witzleben, but did not commit himself as an active plotter.

 If his political affiliations remained unclear, Müller showed complete willingness to serve the Nazis' military plans and advance his Wehrmacht career.
 As a staff officer he was involved in planning Operation Tannenbaum, the aborted 1940 invasion of Switzerland, and Operation Barbarossa, the invasion of the Soviet Union.
 By 1943, Müller had become a Generalleutant (major-general) and was given command of the 56th Infantry Division, part of Fourth Army of Army Group Centre.
 By 1944 Müller was commander of XII Corps.

-Müller found himself thrust into prominence during events in the Belorussian SSR in late June 1944.
+Müller found himself thrust into prominence during events in the Byelorussian SSR in late June 1944.
 Along with the rest of Fourth Army, the XII Corps was encircled east of Minsk by Soviet forces during the latter's strategic offensive, Operation Bagration.
 Müller's corps was probably the least-damaged of the trapped forces, and on 3 July he was given overall command of the encircled units of Fourth Army, around 100,000 troops, which by 5 July were as much as 100 km behind Soviet lines.
 Despite signalling by radio that he was confident that a breakout could be achieved, Müller, who had joined the breakout attempt of the 18th Panzergrenadier Division, was captured by 8 July and most of Fourth Army was destroyed.